Part V: Ethical Considerations

 Three Candidates for the Line

 I’ve spent the last thirteen chapters avoiding this question.
-I’m going to attempt an answer now — not because I’m confident in the answer but because a book that asks where the line is and refuses to propose a location is a book that has prioritized its own cleverness over its usefulness.
+I’m going to attempt an answer now — not because I’m confident in it but because a book that asks where the line is and refuses to answer has prioritized cleverness over usefulness.

 Candidate 1: Intent.

 The problem with intent: it’s invisible, self-reported, and subject to Chapter 7’s contextual reframing.
-The domesticator who intends to control can describe their intent as teaching.
 The domesticator who genuinely intends to teach may be teaching in a way that produces control as a side effect.
-Intent is necessary but not sufficient.
-It’s the beginning of the answer, not the answer.
+Intent is the beginning of the answer, not the answer.

 Candidate 2: Direction.